Lead Poisoning in the Workplace

 Lead has no place in the human body.
 It is a harmful and foreign substance for which our bodies show notoriously poor tolerance.
 Any exposure to lead in your work place should be considered a grave threat to your health and wellness.

 No one deserves to suffer from occupational lead poisoning.
 It is important that you understand the signs of potential illness so that you can take quick action to protect yourself and hold those responsible for your exposure accountable.
-The New York City lead poisoning attorneys at Kaplan Lawyers PC can help.
+The lead poisoning lawyers at Kaplan Lawyers PC can help.

 Our office understands how terrifying and devastating any amount of lead exposure can be.
 It is our goal to make New York a safer and healthier city by fighting for workers who’ve unfairly suffered from occupational lead poisoning.
 Victims may be entitled to significant financial compensation, and we are determined to get them what they deserve.